 Final regulations published in the Federal Register on October 29, 2010, require institutions to report certain information about students who enrolled in Title IV eligible educational programs that lead to gainful employment in a recognized occupation (GE programs).
 Those regulations also provide that institutions must disclose to prospective students certain information about the institution’s GE Programs.
-Gainful Employment information on all Gainful Employment programs at Southeastern Technical College may be obtained at: http://www.southeasterntech.edu/academics/all-programs.php.
+Gainful Employment information on all Gainful Employment programs at Southeastern Technical College may be found on individual program pages located at: http://www.southeasterntech.edu/academics/all-programs.php.

 The Southeastern Technical College Guide to Student Consumer Information is produced by the Office of Financial Aid.

 346 Kite Road